-Grades are posted and available in Schoology/Google Classroom and Infinite Campus.
+Grades are posted and available online.
 Also, teachers will communicate with parents if students are behind pace.
 In addition, administration reviews all CV Cyber Academy student grades at least once each nine weeks A student with a grade below 60% will be required to attend an at-risk meeting.

 Is there a registration deadline?

-Families who wish to have their student(s) begin with the CV Cyber Academy at the beginning of the school year should register by July 1.
-After this date, registration is still open, but students may have to begin the year attending their originally assigned, in-person classes until they receive a cyber schedule.
+Families who wish to have their student(s) begin with the CV Cyber Academy at the beginning of the school year should register by August 1, 2023.

 Does my child have to participate in the CV Cyber program full-time or is there a part-time option?